nasa/cumulus/tasks/cnm-to-cma/README.md

         "Next": "Report"
       },
 ```
-Example:
-     Please refer to the above task definition within Step Functions.
-Under task_config
-"collection": "{$.meta.collection}", is the config input.  user could use
-collection.granuleIdExtraction (regex) to extract granuleId from cnm's product.name field.

-     This task is intent to be a module to be loaded by terraform script as an example below:
+The Step Function task definition utilizes a task_config object to manage dynamic inputs.
+Within this configuration, the collection field is mapped using JSONPath to the metadata:

+    Config Input: "collection": "{$.meta.collection}"

+Granule ID Extraction

+Users can define a regular expression via collection.granuleIdExtraction.
+This regex is applied to the product.name field within the Cloud Notification Mechanism (CNM) to accurately extract the unique granuleId.
+Terraform Implementation

+This task is designed as a modular component.
+You can load it into your infrastructure using the following Terraform example:
 ```angular2html

 module "cnm_to_cma_module" {